da22le123/DeveloperCollaborationTool/docs/ScrumLog.md

 - Kirill received a verbal warning for the lack of progress on his issue, as per the rules in the team plan.
 - Rokas is expected to fix the problems with his previous merge requests to ensure they meet the sufficient level required for merging.

+### 20.12.2024

+Attendees: Jan, Denys, Ilya, Nestoras, Rokas, Yevheniia, Kirill, Fedor

+Topic: Progress discussion

+- Jan fixed the functionality for parsing error responses from fetch calls.
+He also completed the frontend issue for editing edges and already has picked up a new task for deleting nodes and edges.
+- Yevheniia finished the issue of setting up rooms for sockets.
+She encountered issues with the branch, so fixing it took some time before it could be merged.
+She has not yet picked up a new task.
+- Fedor finished the task of implementing the ability to upload a snapshot of the editor to a specified GitLab repository and picked up a new task of tracking the cursor position and streaming it to all other users.
+- Kirill finished the automated testing.
+He hasn't picked a new task yet.
+- Rokas was working on fixing the context research.
+He hasn't picked up a new task yet.
+- Denys was reviewing merge requests from other team members and was waiting for Yevheniia to merge her issue because his issue depends on web sockets.
+Now that it has been merged, he will work on implementing the retrieval of past actions in real-time.
+- Illya finished working on the frontend issue for changing the session status.
+He will pick a new issue.
+- Nestor is working on the frontend issue for retrieving all past actions and has reviewed the work of other team members.

+**Additional information:**

+- After changes to the context research by Rokas, the context research is still insufficient.
+The task of performing context research will be taken over by another team member.